HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Patients with familial chilblain lupus express (in contrast to the sporadically occurring chilblain lupus) a very distinct phenotype of chilblain lupus from early childhood.
-Initially, most patients are observed to have Raynaud's syndrome, which continues to accompany the later symptoms of the disease.
-Typical are the classical, seasonally triggered (cold season) clinical signs of Chiblain-Lupus in different, mostly severe manifestations with flat, mostly spontaneous or on pressure painful redness with partly cushion-like swellings.
-In addition, acral, usually crust-covered skin defects may occur, sometimes as rhagades or as flat ulcers.
-In individual cases, larger necroses may occur at the tips of the nose or ear.
-Sometimes amputation of finger and toe limbs is necessary due to the non-healing defects.
-Other organ manifestations are missing.
+Typical are the classic, seasonally triggered (cold season) clinical signs of Chiblain's lupus in different, mostly severe manifestations with extensive, mostly spontaneously or on pressure painful redness with sometimes pillow-like swellings.
+Furthermore, acral, usually crust-covered, skin defects may occur, partly as rhagades or as extensive ulcers.
+In individual cases, larger necroses may occur on nasal tips or auricles.
+Sometimes amputation of finger and toe limbs are necessary due to the non-healing defects.

 LaboratoryThis section has been translated automatically.